kapil-sd-git/CopyDirFile/README.md

 [INFO] Running task 1 with process ID 2890 has been stopped
   ```

-  Copy jobs that are not running can be deleted completely by typing its ID:
+  Copy tasks that are not running can be deleted completely by typing its ID:

   ```sh
   $ ./CopyDirFile.sh del 1